 Course Objectives Course Outcomes 1.0 To make the use of programs using Brute force technique.
+1.1 The students will be able to implement programs using Brute force technique.
 2.0 To gain exposure about the concept of divide and conquer design techniques.
 2.1 The students will be able to Make use of algorithm design techniques like divide and conquer.
 3.0 To understand the dynamic programming technique.
 3.1 The students will be able to apply dynamic programming to solve problems 4.0 To explore knowledge about greedy techniques.
 4.1 The students will be able to apply greedy techniques to solve problems 5.0 To understand the knowledge on Backtracking techniques.
-5. I The students will be able to apply Backtracking techniques to solve problems
+5.1 The students will be able to apply Backtracking techniques to solve problems